 Q Is the setting required?
-A At least, settings of, primary current and input voltage are required.
+A At least, settings of phase wires, primary current and primary voltage are required.
 Specify settings in accordance with a circuit to be connected.
-Q If a primary current setting value is different from that of rated current on a connected Q current sensor, does it cause a breakdown?
-A It does not cause breakdown or burning.
-However, measurement values will be totally
+Q If a primary current setting value is different from that of rated current on a connected current sensor, does it cause a breakdown? Α It does not cause breakdown or burning.
+However, measurement values will be totally incorrect.